top of page

 What are the next steps?

-This AIP is subject to Court approval; however, given that this is a “100% plus plus” award (i.e., every dollar plus interest is going back to the children), it would be virtually impossible for us to achieve a better result if this were to proceed to litigate damages.
+This AIP was subject to Court approval; however, given that this is a “100% plus plus” award (i.e., every dollar plus interest is going back to the children), it would be virtually impossible for us to achieve a better result if this were to proceed to litigate damages.

 While the Settlement Agreement will require finalization and Court-approval which may change the following definitions, the following are current definitions of key terms: